M2000Interpreter/Environment/utf8/guim2000.frm.utf8.txt

 mEnabled = RHS
 On Error Resume Next
 Dim W As Object
-If Controls.Count > 0 Then
+If Controls.count > 0 Then
 For Each W In Me.Controls
 If W Is gList2 Then